mohd-arham-islam/AirBnb/README.md

 **Manhattan Dominates:** Manhattan is the most popular area for Airbnb bookings, with entire home/apartment rentals leading.

-**rooklyn's Mix:** Brooklyn follows, with strong bookings for entire home/apartment rentals and private rooms, and minimal bookings for shared rooms.
+**Brooklyn's Mix:** Brooklyn follows, with strong bookings for entire home/apartment rentals and private rooms, and minimal bookings for shared rooms.

 **Queens' Preference:** Queens has a notable preference for private rooms.